srithak1204/iris_flowers_ann/README.md

 # iris_ann.ipynb
 This project implements a Artificial Neural Network (ANN) for classifying images of animals.
-The goal is to accurately classify flower images.
+The goal is to accurately classify flower.
 ## Data set
 you can download the dataset for this project from the [link](https://www.kaggle.com/datasets/arshid/iris-flower-dataset/download?datasetVersionNumber=1)
 ## Features